mycoleb/3PlayerPongWithSOund/README.md

 # We must build 3 person pong

-The intent of this fork is to make modifications and improve the replay ability of the 3 person pong game developed by Mycole as well as just learn my way around the pygame library.
+The intent of this fork is to make modifications and improve the replay ability of the 3 person pong game I (Mycole) developed and build on top of modifications made by my friend Charlie.
+I also want to get mroe familiar with the pygame library.

 ## Controls
 1P (RED): A, S